EricssonResearch/illia/docs/index.md

   </a>
 </p>

-!!! info
+!!! warning

-    illia is actively developed and maintained.
-While we're working toward full stability across all backends, the core functionality is production-ready.
-    Join our community to stay updated!
+    The library is evolving rapidly to ensure stable support across all frameworks and backends.
+Expect ongoing changes as we improve functionality and performance.

 ## Introduction